-Hudson, Caleb - Lecturer

-DVM, MS, DACVS

-ACVS Founding Fellow, Minimally Invasive Surgery (SA Orthopedics)

-ACVS Founding Fellow, Joint Replacement Surgery
+Hudson, Caleb - Lecturer DVM, MS, DACVS ACVS Founding Fellow, Minimally Invasive Surgery (SA Orthopedics) ACVS Founding Fellow, Joint Replacement Surgery Nexus Veterinary Specialists Victoria, Texas

-Omega Veterinary Group

-San Mateo, California

-Caleb Hudson DVM, MS, DACVS-SA is a veterinary surgeon in San Mateo, CA. He is a native of Louisiana and attended Veterinary school at the University of Missouri.
-After receiving his Doctor of Veterinary Medicine degree in 2007, he moved to Gainesville, Florida to complete a rotating internship in small animal medicine and surgery at the University of Florida.
+Caleb Hudson DVM, MS, DACVS-SA is a veterinary surgeon at Gulf Coast Veterinary Specialists in Houston, TX.
+He is a native of Louisiana and attended Veterinary school at the University of Missouri.
+After receiving his Doctor of Veterinary Medicine degree in 2007, he moved to Gainesville Florida, to complete a rotating internship in small animal medicine and surgery at the University of Florida.
 Dr. Hudson stayed at the University of Florida to complete a small animal surgery residency and a masters program.
 After completing his residency, Dr. Hudson spent a year as faculty at the University of Florida.
-In 2013, he moved to Houston, TX and spent the next 12 years working at Gulf Coast Veterinary Specialists and Nexus Veterinary Specialists.
+In 2013, he moved to Houston, TX and spent 9 years working at Gulf Coast Veterinary Specialists.
 In 2021 Dr. Hudson was awarded Founding Fellow status in Minimally Invasive Surgery (Small Animal Orthopedics) and in 2023 he was awarded Founding Fellow status in Joint Replacement Surgery, both by the American College of Veterinary Surgeons.
-In 2025, Dr. Hudson joined Omega Veterinary Group in San Mateo, CA where he is currently employed as an orthopedic surgeon.
+In 2022, Dr. Hudson joined Nexus Veterinary Specialists in Victoria, TX where he is currently employed as an orthopedic surgeon.

-Jha, Shantibhushan - Lecturer DVM, DACVS Chief Surgeon Dhruva Vet Services Austin, Texas
+Jha, Shanti - Lecturer DVM, MS, DACVS Chief Surgeon Dhruva Vet Services Austin, Texas

-Dr. Shanti Jha, earned a Bachelor of Veterinary Science and Animal Husbandry (BVSc&AH) with honors from Nagpur Veterinary College, Maharashtra, India in 2001.
+Dr. Shanti Jha, earned a Bachelor of Veterinary Science (BVSc) with honors from Nagpur Veterinary College, Maharashtra, India in 2001.
 After BVSc, he did an MS from Oregon State University in 2005.
-Dr. Jha was a general small animal veterinarian for one and a half years in Syracuse, NY after completing an ECFVG certification from Tufts Cummings School of Veterinary Medicine.
+Dr. Jha was a general small animal physician for one and a half years in Syracuse, NY after completing an ECFVG certification from Tufts Cummings School of Veterinary Medicine.
 He then completed a surgical internship at Veterinary Specialists of Northern Colorado, Loveland in 2009.
 Following this, he completed a Small Animal Surgery Residency at Tufts Cummings School of Veterinary Medicine in July 2012.
 In 2013 Dr. Shanti Jha became a Diplomate of the American College of Veterinary Surgeons (board-certified small animal surgeon).
 Before coming to AMSC, Dr. Jha spent time working as Chief of Surgery at VCA Veterinary Specialist of Seattle for the last four years (2012-2016), building an efficient team that helped him in helping small animals needing surgical services.
-Currently, Dr. Jha owns Dhruva Veterinary Services and provides surgical consultation to OREV Specialty Vet Care in Portland, OR.
+Currently, Dr. Jha works at Pet Specialists of Austin in the capacity of Chief Surgeon.
 Apart from general orthopedic and soft tissue surgeries, Dr. Jha has also been heavily trained in minimally invasive surgery (MIS) techniques.
-He has been doing minimally invasive fracture repairs and arthroscopic correction of joint abnormalities for the last ten years.
+He has been doing minimally invasive fracture repairs and arthroscopic correction of joint abnormalities for the last four years.
 Dr. Jha is also an AOVET faculty and enjoys teaching orthopedic courses in the US and abroad.
 His orthopedic areas of expertise include arthroscopy, fracture management of limbs and spine, angular limb deformity correction and joint surgeries.
+His other orthopedic interest includes joint replacement surgeries like total hip arthroplasty (THA) in dogs.
+Dr. Jha also held the position of The National Director of Surgery for Thrive 'Pet Care till Jan 2021..